dron-link/shields-in-melee-cant-be-that-complicated/tree-of-shield-mechanics.md

 ##### On `GuardSetOff`/`GuardDamage` animation end ( : after shieldstun)

-Available animations (ranked from high priority to low priority)
+Available animations if autoshield counter > 0, and you have input autorelease (ranked from highest priority to lowerst)

-- Special moves (condition: powershield cancel counter > 0) (input: buffer autorelease)
-- C-stick smash attacks (condition: powershield cancel counter > 0) (input: buffer autorelease)
-- Normals and smashes (condition: powershield cancel counter > 0) (input: buffer autorelease)
-- Roll
 - Spotdodge
 - Jump
 - `GuardOff`/`GuardOff`

+Available animations if autoshield counter = 0, and you have input autorelease** (ranked from highest priority to lowest)

+- Specials
 - Grab
+- Smash attacks with the C-stick
+- A-button moves
+- Spotdodge
+- Jump
+- `GuardOff`/`GuardOff`

+** <sup>Under these conditions, this frame always has a 'powershield cancel counter' value of 4.
+Proof is left to the reader.</sup>

+Available animations if you didn't input an autorelease (ranked from highest priority to lowest)

+- `GuardOff`/`GuardOff` (condition: autoshield counter = 0)
+- Spotdodge
+- Roll
+- Grab
+- Jump
 - `Guard`/` `

 ### `Guard`/` ` after the complete shield startup animation

 <sup>[Back to Table of Contents](#table-of-contents)</sup>\
 Tasks

-- Inherit all properties and continue all processes as planned
+- Inherit all properties and continue all processes as normal

 ### `Guard`/` ` after shieldstun